albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** To improve embedding quality and performance, the core embedding model was upgraded from `mxbai-embed-large-v1` to `Qwen/Qwen3-Embedding-0.6B-GGUF`.
 This required updating model download links in `launcher.py`, configuration in `CortexConfiguration.py`, and fixing the hardcoded embedding context size in `llama_worker.py` to support the new model's 32k context window.
 Additional changes were made to `database.py` and `file_indexer.py` to handle the new embedding format, and `requirements.txt` was updated with new dependencies.

+-   **ID:** `CORE-FEAT-002`
+    -   **Title:** Added content pass into the database for local document fetching.
+    -   **Status:** `Open`
+    -   **Description:** Implemented functionality to store the full content of indexed documents directly into the database.
+This enables efficient local document fetching for RAG (Retrieval Augmented Generation) and other content-aware operations, reducing reliance on external file system access during runtime.

+-   **ID:** `CORE-FEAT-003`
+    -   **Title:** Added MultiLanguage ZH and EN and native lang depends on query summarization for accommodating fallback of fuzzy matching on direct_generate and background_generate connection on the database.
+    -   **Status:** `Open`
+    -   **Description:** Introduced multi-language summarization capabilities, supporting English (EN), Simplified Chinese (ZH), and the original query language.
+This enhancement improves the robustness of fuzzy matching for `direct_generate` and `background_generate` database connections by providing summarized content in multiple linguistic contexts, facilitating better retrieval and understanding across diverse user inputs.

+-   **ID:** `CORE-FEAT-004`
+    -   **Title:** Reduce the ELP0 restart chance for each pass.
+    -   **Status:** `Open`
+    -   **Description:** Modified the ELP0 (Emergency Low Priority 0) interruption retry mechanism to significantly reduce the chance of full system restarts for each pass.
+This improves system stability and responsiveness by allowing for more graceful handling of transient interruptions during critical operations.

+### Defects (Bugs)

+-   **ID:** `CORE-BUG-001`
+    -   **Title:** Fix unlimited undefined entry of Assistant and User on the database at background_generate result raw ChatML generation.
+    -   **Status:** `Open`
+    -   **Description:** Addressed an issue where `background_generate` was creating an unlimited number of undefined Assistant and User entries in the database due to improper handling of raw ChatML generation results.
+This fix ensures that only valid and properly attributed entries are stored, preventing database bloat and maintaining data integrity.

 ### Refactors

 -   **ID:** `CORE-REFACTOR-001`
     -   **Title:** Refactor ToT payload and increase embedding context size.
     -   **Status:** `Resolved`
     -   **Description:** Refactored the Tree of Thought (ToT) payload in `AdelaideAlbertCortex.py` for clarity and simplicity.
 Increased the default embedding context size in `cortex_backbone_provider.py` to 4096 to improve embedding quality for longer documents.
 Simplified the frontend input area in `InputArea.jsx` by removing the stop generation button.